Hyperfoil/hyperfoil.github.io/docs/basics/basic_benchmark.md

 ## Private HTTP Pools

 * To keep connection private to the session until the session completes and prefer these connection, use `ergonomics` with `privateHttpPools` true.
-(Note: Session is the state of one VU.)
+(Note: Session is the state of one virtual user.)

 ```yaml
 name: BENCHMARK_NAME